zedarb/PnR-Final/README.md

     setSpeed - adjust the robot's speed
-    nav - robot's method to move through and navigate through obstacles loops through isClear method to see if it i safe to move forward if so, it proceeds forward using the cruise method if not, the robot backs using self.backup to become a safe distance from object then using kenny's method - sets turn track depending on the scan then turns right or left cruise - method to move forward and assist the nav method
+    nav - robot's method to move through and navigate through obstacles loops through isClear method to see if it i safe to move forward if so, it proceeds forward using encF(10) continues to do so until sees obstacles then full scan to find path
+                        if too close, the robot backs using self.backup to become a safe distance from object then using kenny's method - sets turn track depending on the scan then turns right or left backUp - backs up if too close to an object if distance form object is < 20 robot backs up for .5 sec kenny - turning method
+                    uses wide scan method
+                    finds ideal path to move upon by having positive readings uses turn track to try and keep robot heading the correct direction wide scan - checks to see if path is clear uses flush scan so it can clear all previous scans does a full scan by checking every 5 degrees isClear - checks to see if it is clear to go forward checks +- 20 degrees from midpoint to see if it is clear takes two measurements
+                    if they're vastly different - take a third scan proceed to print the findings
+    error - if there is an error: print error quit - system quit